siemdejong/sclicom/README.md

                         Output directory where place converted files.
   --output-ext {tiff,tif}, -e {tiff,tif}
                         Extension to convert to.
+  --num-workers NUM_WORKERS
+                        Number of workers that convert the images in parallel.
+  --chunks CHUNKS       Number of chunks distributed to every worker.
   --trust, --no-trust   Trust the source of the images.
   --skip-existing, --no-skip-existing
                         Skip existing output files.